nicholaskilduff/fts/README.md

   - Server Installation
   - Client Installation and Configuration

-*Currently working to add zerotier to the build guide
+*Currently working to add zerotier to the server build guide

 Links